 A boring, generic grocery store card is the opposite of appreciation.
 They’re all variations of the same tired themes and color schemes.
 There’s never a perfect card for that reality-TV obsessed coworker… or is there?

-3. Start off strong
+3. Start Off Strong

-With a collaborative eCard, it’s important to set the tone.
-When you create or delegate the group eCard, be sure that the first few posts are a good representation of what you expect and what you can do with the card.
+With a collaborative group eCard, it’s important to set the tone.
+When you create or delegate the group eCard, be sure that the first few posts are a good representation of what you expect and what you can do with the group greeting card.
 As new contributors log in, they’ll be inspired (or bored) by what’s already there, so set the bar high.

 We recommend adding: